Slovakia’s Albert Rusnák voted among MLS’ top players in the US

 It wasn’t long before other clubs came sniffing around for the Slovak midfielder.
 It was FC Groningen that eventually settled on a deal with City, heralding in a hugely successful three season at the club.
 Rusnák would go on to etch himself into the club’s history book as he scored both goals in the 2014-15 KNVB Cup final against PEC Zwolle.

-It was during this period that Slovakia‘s National team called up Rusnák.
+It was during this period that Slovakia‘s National team called up Albert Rusnák.
 Again, he was an immediate success going on to make 28 appearances and scoring 5 goals.

 It was at Real Salt Lake that the midfielder was really able to show his full potential.
 He moved in 2017 and recorded one of the highest assist rates in his debut season.
 The team missed the playoffs by only a point and enjoying an unbeaten 14 match streak.